10/14/24

 Brand Identity as a Conversation

-Before brand identity was a marketing thing, corporate identity was a marketing thing.
+Before “brand identity” was a marketing thing, companies worked on their “corporate identity.”
 Before that, all a company felt it needed from a marketing perspective was a strong logo.
-That logo comprised a company’s identity.

 360 Brand Identity Explained: The New Rules of Brand Marketing